Sprinting-Software/software-architecture-models/README.md

 # The C0 Model for Software Architecture

-An open-sourced model to drive experimentation and consensus among software architect practices.
+An open-source initiative to drive experimentation and consensus around software architecture models.

 ## About this document